GuillaumeStaermanML/AIIRW/README.md

 # AIIRW
-Source code for the Affine-Invariant Integrated Rank-Weighted depth
+This repository hosts Python code of the Affine-Invariant Integrated Rank-Weighted depth.